iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Subgradient and Subdifferential Definition.md

 **Comments**

-**Source**: Exercise 3.36 in Dimistry's Textbook, back in Fall 2021 UW, for AMATH 516.
+**Source**: Exercise 3.36 in Dimitry's Textbook, back in Fall 2021 UW, for AMATH 516.